 The Johns Hopkins Center for a Livable Future’s Food Policy Networks (FPN) project maintains a comprehensive online directory of food policy councils across North America.
 This directory was founded on information gathered by the Community Food Security Coalition in May 2012.
 Since 2013, the FPN project has conducted regular survey of food policy councils to update information in the directory and learn about how FPCs are changing the food systems in their communities.
-For an overview of FPCs in the United States and Canada, see Keeping Track of Food Policy Councils: An Overview of FPC Census Results (2019).
+For the latest report on FPCs in the United States and in tribal nations, see Pivoting Policy, Programs and Partnerships: Food Policy Councils' Responses to the Crises of 2020.

 If you would like to add your food policy council to the directory or update your FPC’s information in the directory, contact Raychel Santo at email@example.com.

 Food policy councils are in a position to address food system vulnerabilities being exacerbated by the COVID-19 pandemic through a coordinated response and strong policy advocacy.
 The FPN project is supporting food policy councils in a variety of ways during these uncertain times.
 Learn more here.